Benfxmth/a5-a6-tethered-ios-downgrade-bash-scripts/README.md

 * restore_ipad2_ios9.sh - for up/downgrading an iPad 2 (Wi-Fi or Cellular) to iOS 9.0-9.3.5***

+* restore_ipad3_ios5.sh - for up/downgrading an iPad 3 to iOS 5.1-5.1.1

-* restore_ipad3_ios6.sh - for up/downgrading an iPad 3/4/mini 1 (Wi-Fi) to iOS 5.1-6.1.3.
+* restore_ipad3_ios6.sh - for up/downgrading an iPad 3/4/mini 1 (Wi-Fi) to iOS 6.0-6.1.3.
 Can be used on the iPod touch 5.

 * restore_ipad3_ios7.sh - for up/downgrading an iPad 3/4/mini 1 (Wi-Fi) to iOS 7.0-8.4.1.
 Can be used on the iPod touch 5.*